angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 One lesson all budding combo players learn as they dive into the world of degenerate Magic decks is when to _go for it_.
 When do you take a chance and jam your combo, despite the possibility of opposing interaction?
 When do you wait a little bit longer, trying to find a better opportunity?
-This is an espceially critical lesson for Doomsday players, since there is often no recovering if you choose the wrong time.
+This is an especially critical lesson for Doomsday players, since there is often no recovering if you choose the wrong time.
 Fortunately, I have crafted a new take on Doomsday that makes this decision incredibly easy.

-Just always go fo it.
+Just always go for it.

 ## Mindkiller Doomsday